Fire-Rated Cables for Wire Harness: Types, Standards & Selection Guide

 Fire kills through smoke before it kills through heat.
 In building fires, 75% of deaths result from toxic gas inhalation — not burns.
 PVC-insulated cables release hydrogen chloride (HCl) gas when burning, which forms hydrochloric acid on contact with moisture in the lungs.
 A single meter of burning PVC cable in an enclosed corridor can reduce visibility to under 1 meter and make the air lethal within minutes.

 Fire-rated cables address two separate problems: preventing the cable from spreading fire along its route (flame retardancy), and keeping critical circuits operational while the building burns around them (fire resistance).
 These are distinct engineering requirements served by different cable constructions, tested to different standards, and mandated by different code sections.
-Confusing the two has caused building systems to fail during fires — fire alarm cables that stop transmitting before evacuation completes, or smoke extraction fans that lose power before firefighters arrive.
+Confusing the two has caused building systems to fail during fires.

 This guide covers the standards that define fire cable performance, the material science behind LSZH and mica-barrier constructions, how fire ratings apply to wire harness assemblies (not just standalone cable runs), and a specification checklist for getting fire-rated wiring right on the first order.